Rsingh230105/Project_Major_Food/README.md

-# Fake Food Detection System
+# Fake product Detection System

 This project aims to detect fake FMCG products using computer vision and machine learning techniques.